STNETRadio/Doc/googleworks/signin.md

 4. Enter your password
 5. Click "Sign In"

-If you forget your password, please contact the support team via email at \[team@stnetradio.co] (mailto:team@stnetradio.co) to request a backup password for the security of your data.
+If you forget your password, please contact the support team via email at [team@stnetradio.co](mailto:team@stnetradio.co) to request a backup password for the security of your data.
 Please refer to the guidelines [here](reset.md) for more information.